MAVLink System and Component ID Assignment

 This ensures that components will latch to an unambiguous system id if available, and otherwise keep their current system id.

-Component Id Assignment
+Component ID Assignment

 Component IDs should be manually assigned by the system integrator.

-In practise most components are factory-shipped using the first "allocated" component ID for their type from the MAV_COMPONENT enum, such as MAV_COMP_ID_CAMERA for cameras, and MAV_COMP_ID_GIMBAL for gimbals.
+In practise most components are factory-shipped using the first "default" component ID for their type from the MAV_COMPONENT enum, such as MAV_COMP_ID_CAMERA for cameras, and MAV_COMP_ID_GIMBAL for gimbals.
 If the vehicle has only one component of a particular type, then this is usually sufficient to avoid clashes.

-When there are multiple instances of a particular component, each will need a unique id.
+When there are multiple instances of a particular component, each will need a unique ID.
 The easiest way to do this is to sequentially allocate component IDs from the allocated ranges, such as MAV_COMP_ID_CAMERA2.
 The mechanisms to set and change component ids are component-dependent (and some components may not allow the component id to be changed).

 Note that in theory any component can have any id.
 However associating components with their well-known component ids makes it easier to, for example, associate a gimbal with a camera, or capture an image using a particular camera.